nickdaria/isotplib/README.md

 Highly configurable and flexible C library for implementing ISO 15765-2 (Transport Layer) for CAN, CAN-FD, and LIN networks.

 > [!IMPORTANT]
 This library solely focuses on implementation of the ISO-TP protocol.
-ISO-TP is typically used to implement Unified Diagnostic Services (UDS).
-This library is designed to work perfectly with [udslib](https://github.com/nickdaria/udslib).
+As ISO-TP is often implemented alongside UDS, this library was designed to integrate seamlessly with [udslib](https://github.com/nickdaria/udslib).

 # 🚀 Key Features
 - CAN, CAN-FD, and LIN implementations of ISO-TP